fatalcoder524/indian-vehicle-info/README.md

 ## Disclaimer

 This work is just to test my knowledge on subject matter and is not designed for any commercial or everyday use.
-This app is not designed for any illigal use.
+This app is not designed for any illegal use.
 As per the terms and uses of https://parivahan.gov.in/ , it is completly prohibited.
 Please use this at your own risk.

 ### Disclaimer of liability